Overview

 Performance Tuning

-If you are experiencing performance issues or lag, consider the following adjustments:Increase Maximum Poll Records
+If you are experiencing performance issues or lag, consider these adjustments:Increase Maximum Poll Records:

-In your Connector’s Settings under Advanced, set the Maximum poll records to a higher value such as25000, 50000, or 80000—depending on your record sizes.
-This allows the Destination to fetch more records per poll and can improve throughput.
+In your Connector’s Settings under Advanced, set the Maximum poll records to a higher value (

 Troubleshooting